/

 Kissa

 King West is where every weekend pulses with spring-break energy—despite some of the strip’s more, shall we say, mature revellers.
 Kissa, a maximalist Japanese listening bar, aims to woo those who have aged out of clubbing but are still seduced by nightlife.
-It’s Studio 54 meets Tokyo after-hours—think wood-panelled walls and mirrored ceilings that dangle disco ball chandeliers.
+It’s Studio 54 meets Tokyo after-hours, with wood-panelled walls and mirrored ceilings that dangle disco ball chandeliers.
 The custom-built vintage sound system spins everything from motown and soul to Sade and Post Malone (who’s already hosted a party here).
-Nikkei- and izakaya-inspired plates are served alongside album-inspired cocktails, like the Catch a Fire (1973), a smoky mix of mezcal, Aperol and apricot liqueur served with a cheeky garnish: a cinnamon stick stuffed with sage that’s smudged tableside.
+Nikkei- and izakaya-inspired plates are served alongside album-inspired cocktails, like the Catch a Fire (1973), a smoky mix of mezcal, Aperol and apricot liqueur served with a cinnamon stick stuffed with sage that’s smudged tableside.
 619 King St. W., kissatoronto.com

 Related: The Little Jerry, Toronto’s first listening bar for serious audiophiles